msourial/ZK_Rent_Mobile/README.md

 - **Dispute Resolution:** AI-driven inspections and blockchain records reduce the chances of disputes and provide a clear resolution path if they arise.
 - **Revenue Generation:** The collateral pool not only secures transactions but also generates interest, providing revenue for the platform.

+## eSTARK Verifier

+The `eSTARK-Verifier` directory contains our implementation of a rental agreement verification system using the eSTARK Verifier framework for the Polygon ecosystem.

+### Key Features:
+- Signature verification
+- Date validation
+- Rental amount validation
+- Batch processing of multiple agreements
+- Proof aggregation

+For more details, see the `eSTARK-Verifier/rental_agreement_verifier.pil` file.